Loading...

 Portion Control

-Drink water or herbal tea alongside your snack to help regulate blood sugar levels.
+Drink a glass of water before your snack to help with digestion and regulate blood sugar levels.

 Mindful Eating